laskasn/order-capture/README.md

 * Case of "standalone" deployment: the endpoint has the form: http://localhost:8080/swagger-ui.html
 * Case of container deployment: the endpoint has the form: http://hostname:port/webapp-name/swagger-ui.html where the hostname and port are the hostname and port of the container within which was deployed, and the webapp-name is the name of the war file deployed (by default it is "swagger-ui.html").
-So, if deployed on a tomcat locally, the endpoint most probably should read http://localhost:8080/order-capture-ws/swagger-ui.html
+So, if deployed on a tomcat locally, the endpoint most probably would read http://localhost:8080/order-capture-ws/swagger-ui.html